ultraseedbox/USB-Docs/Tutorials and Guides/Flexget/How to Install, Configure and Run Flexget.md

     deluge:
 # This is an output plugin.
 This is to tell FlexGet what do with those things you want.

-# Here, Deluge is used as the torrent client.
-Before running, you may need to install an separate instance of deluge for FlexGet by running the following command

-# "$HOME"/flexget/bin/python -m pip install deluge-client.

-# You'll only need this to communicate to your actual Deluge installation (The one you installed via UCP).
-Your preferred torrent client's setup may vary so you may look up to FlexGet's wiki for that.

       host: 127.0.0.1
       port: 11123
       username: xan